Seven-digit dialing: Limitations

-Area code overlay plans introduced a requirement in most areas that calls must include the area code, resulting in a 10-digit dialing requirement.
-Seven-digit dialing remains possible in some areas of North America.
+Area code overlay complexes introduced the requirement that calls must include the area code, resulting in a ten-digit dialing.
+Seven-digit dialing remains possible in some areas of North America with a single area code.

 Traditionally, calling from one area code to another, specifically for long-distance calls, requires the caller to dial the trunk digit "1" before the code and number.
-More recently, with the increasing number and decreasing geographic size of area codes, it is increasingly possible to dial a number in another area code that is not long distance where such a call does require the area code, but not the trunk digit (initial "1").
+More recently, with the increasing number and decreasing geographic size of area codes, it is increasingly possible to dial a number in another area code that is not long-distance where such a call does require the area code, but not the trunk digit (initial "1").

 Many modern cellular phones automatically prepend the telephone's own area code if the user enters only seven digits, sending a total of ten digits.
 This is the same case with many landline providers that allow this.
 And also with many voice-over-IP services, users can configure default handling of seven-digit dialing in a dial plan.

 Timeline

 Before 1947

 Local telephone numbers were governed by varying local numbering plans based on historical growth of services.
 Places without dial service often used special party line syntax (e.g., 2-R-48).
-The largest cities already used seven-digit numbers.
+The largest cities already used seven-digit telephone numbers and had dial service.

 1947 to 1951

-A nationwide numbering plan was announced in 1947, assigning 86 area codes in the United States and Canada.
+The American Telephone and Telegraph Company (AT&T) announced a nationwide numbering plan in 1947, which divided the United States and Canada into 86 numbering plan areas and assigned a unique area code to each.
 All area codes had a zero or one as the middle digit.
-A zero indicated that the state or province was served by a single area code.
+A zero indicated that the state or province was served by a single area code, and a one indicated multiple divisions of a state or province.

-Area codes were initially used to replace trunk routing codes at the toll switching centers in the network for Operator Toll Dialing.
-Systematic conversion of city dial system commenced to the seven-digit (two-letter-five-number) numbering plan.
-Central office codes were restricted to the digits 2 to 9 in the middle position, to eliminate conflicts with the area codes.
+Area codes were used as a universal destination routing code to the numbering plan area, and replaced the trunk routing codes that operators previously had to look up at the toll switching centers under the General Toll Switching Plan that was in use since 1929.
+In Operator Toll Dialing, automated equipment translated area codes to routing information.
+Systematic conversion of city dial systems commenced to the seven-digit (two-letter-five-number) numbering plan.
+Central office codes were restricted to the digits 2 to 9 in the middle position, to facilitate machine recognition when an area code was dialed.
+The same rule already applied to the first digit for technical and historical reasons.